Grape Festival in Mehmetçik — Northern Cyprus

 Are there age restrictions?

 The festival is family-oriented and has no age restrictions.
-Alcohol tastings (zivania) are available only to adults.
+Alcohol tastings (zivania) are only available to adults.

 Where can I stay during the festival?